 I did it back to front; I brought all the T-Shirts from American Apparel, printed them in Kentish Town and then sold them.

 But most people go to college and work on their designer set and maybe three of four years time will develop a commercial product with a good market margin that they could sell in volume.
 I’ve done that from day one.

 I used to charge people shipping and then either send it from my dad’s postal room or send all my international shipping from the post room at Smash Hits, which use to be cheeky but was saving so much money in courier.

-The British Fashion Council has many funding schemes now, in to comparison of my starting point.
+The British Fashion Council has many funding schemes now, in comparison to my starting point.
 The BFC support used to run for two seasons and now it’s six.
 They noticed how essential it is.

-How do you feel about brand collaboration that’s are done just for the money?
+How do you feel about brand collaboration that are done just for the money?

 A prime example would be Rita Ora.
 She does so much collaborating and get into it.
 It never seems like it’s JUST for the money.